SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 		}
 	}

 There is a lot of flexibility in how the page objects may be designed, but there are a few basic rules for getting the desired maintainability of your test code.

-Page objects themselves should never be make verifications or assertions.
+Page objects themselves should never make verifications or assertions.
 This is part of your test and should always be within the test's code, never in an page object.
 The page object will contain the representation of the page, and the services the page provides via methods but no code related to what is being tested should be within the page object.

 There is one, single, verification which can, and should, be within the page object and that is to verify that the page, and possibly critical elements on the page, were loaded correctly.
 This verification should be done while instantiating the page object.
 In the examples above, both the SignInPage and HomePage constructors check that the expected page is available and ready for requests from the test.

 A page object does not necessarily need to represent an entire page.
 The Page Object design pattern could be used to represent components on a page.
-If a page in the AUT has multiple components, it may improved maintainability if there was a separate page object for each component.
+If a page in the AUT has multiple components, it may improve maintainability if there is a separate page object for each component.

 There are other design patterns that also may be used in testing.
 Some use a Page Factory for instantiating their page objects.
 Discussing all of these is beyond the scope of this user guide.
 Here, we merely want to introduce the concepts to make the reader aware of some of the things that can be done.
 As was mentioned earlier, many have blogged on this topic and we encourage the reader to search for blogs on these topics.

 Data Driven Testing
 --------------------
 Data Driven Testing refers to using the same test (or tests) multiple times with varying data.
 These data sets are often from external files i.e. .csv file, text file, or perhaps loaded from a database.
-Data driven testing is a commonly used test automation technique used to validate an application against many varying input.
+Data driven testing is a commonly used test automation technique used to validate an application against many varying inputs.
 When the test is designed for varying data, the input data can expand, essentially creating additional tests, without requiring changes to the test code.

 **In Python:**